Research Interests: quantitative marketing, customer referral programs, new product diffusion, intervention tournaments (mega-studies)

 Christophe Van den Bulte teaches Models for Marketing Strategy in the Undergraduate and MBA programs, and Data Analysis in the PhD program.
 He has also taught MBA and Executive MBA core courses in Marketing Management, MBA and undergraduate courses in Channel Management, and PhD courses in Marketing Strategy, Mathematical Models in Marketing, and Social Network Analysis.

-Professor Van den Bulte is Associate Editor at Marketing Science and the Journal of Marketing Research.
-He also serves on the Editorial Boards of the Journal of Marketing, the International Journal of Research in Marketing, and the Journal of Business-to-Business Marketing.
+His research focuses on customer referral programs, new product diffusion, and intervention tournaments (mega-studies).
+He is Associate Editor at Management Science and the Journal of Marketing Research, and serves on the Editorial Boards of the Journal of Marketing, the International Journal of Research in Marketing, and the Journal of Business-to-Business Marketing.

-He received his PhD in business administration from the Pennsylvania State University and his MA and BA degrees in applied economics from the University of Antwerp, Belgium.
+Professor Van den Bulte received his PhD in business administration from the Pennsylvania State University and his MA and BA degrees in applied economics from the University of Antwerp, Belgium.

 Jing Peng and Christophe Van den Bulte (2023), Participation vs. Effectiveness in Sponsored Tweet Campaigns: A Quality-Quantity Conundrum, Management Science (in press).